 - Call the FCA Consumer Helpline on 0800 111 6768 if there are no contact details on the Register or you are told they are out of date

-- Search our list of unauthorised firms and individuals to avoid doing business with.
+- Search the FCA list of unauthorised firms and individuals to avoid doing business with.

 REMEMBER: if it sounds too good to be true, it probably is!
 If you use an unauthorised firm to buy or sell shares or other investments, you will not have access to the Financial Ombudsman Service or Financial Services Compensation Scheme (FSCS) if things go wrong.